 According to The Cool Down newspaper on August 2, Japanese researchers found a precious metal mine with about 230 million tons of fist-sized manganese nodules.
 These nodules contain about 20% manganese and about 1% cobalt and nickel.
-All three of these metals are used in the production of lithium-ion batteries.
+All three metals are used in the production of lithium-ion batteries.

-The mineral resources were found on the seabed near Minami-Torishima Island, about 1,900 kilometers from Tokyo, according to researchers.
+The mineral resources were found on the seabed near Minami-Torishima Island, about 1,900 km from Tokyo, according to researchers.
 A detailed survey of the site began in April 2023 and continued until early June this year.

 Researchers used mining equipment and underwater remotely operated vehicles to conduct exploration at multiple sites at depths ranging from 5,200 to 5,700 m.